netesf13d/jedha-projects/1-01-Plan_your_trip_with_Kayak/README.md

 - Using `conda`, run `conda create --name <env_name> --file requirements.txt`

 To run the code, some resources must be created:
 - A [S3 bucket](https://aws.amazon.com/s3/) as a data lake to store the collected data.
-In the notebook `data_collection.ipynb`, the variable `BUCKET_NAME` must be set to the path to a file containing the bucket name.
+In the notebook `Data_Collection.ipynb`, the variable `BUCKET_NAME` must be set to the path to a file containing the bucket name.
 - An [AWS](https://aws.amazon.com/) user with `AmazonS3FullAccess` policy attached.
 This profile is used to transfer the data to the S3 bucket.
 In the notebook `data_collection.ipynb`, the variable `S3_WRITER_ACCESS_KEYS` must be set to the path of the access keys file.
 - An [AWS](https://aws.amazon.com/) user with `AmazonS3ReadOnlyAccess` policy attached.
 This profile is used to transfer the data to the S3 bucket.
 In the notebook `data_collection.ipynb`, the variable `S3_READER_ACCESS_KEYS` must be set to the path of the access keys file.
 - A [Neon](https://neon.tech) database.
 In both notebooks `data_collection.ipynb` and `Plan_your_trip_with_Kayak.ipynb`, the variable `NEONDB_ACCESS_KEYS` must be set to the path to a file containing the database connection parameters (host, database, user, password).